Graduate Minor Requirements

 Our minors have hailed from English, French, Theatre, and more.
-The benefit intellectually, expand their understanding of literature and culture world-wide, and learn comparative methods of inquiry.
+They benefit intellectually, expand their understanding of literature and culture world-wide, and learn comparative methods of inquiry.
 They also become part of our diverse, international community of students and professors.
-This is a fantastic opportunity within the LSU graduate student experience.

 To receive a minor in Comparative Literature, students must complete 9 hours of Comparative Literature (CPLT) courses.